ocapn/ocapn/draft-specifications/CapTP Specification.md

 1. Fully serialize to Syrup octets a CapTP object.
 2. Sign the result of step 1 using the private key.
-3. Create a `desc:sig-envelope` with the CapTP object and signature.
+3. Create a `desc:sig-envelope` with the (original, unserialized) CapTP object and signature.

 ```text
 <desc:sig-envelope signed      ; captp-object